For details about how I compiled the list and to view numbers 185–81, scroll to the bottom of the page.

 63. A Human Body (Taylor), b-side, 1980

-It’s quite astonishing that A Human Body didn’t make it onto The Game: it’s far better than Roger’s own Coming Soon and certainly than Freddie’s Don’t Try Suicide (though in the latter case one wonders whether band politics would have permitted Roger to have three songs out of ten feature on the album).
+It’s quite astonishing that A Human Body didn’t make it onto The Game: it’s far better than Roger’s own Coming Soon and certainly an improvement on Freddie’s Don’t Try Suicide.
+It’s entirely possible that, in the latter case, band politics made it impossible for Roger to have three songs out of ten on the album.
 Some at least of the guitars are almost certainly played by Roger.
 Best moment: Roger’s vocals in the long outro from about 2:57 alternating between left and right channel.

 62. Now I’m Here (May), Sheer Heart Attack, 1974